-21. COOKERS
+21. COOKERS AND WHITE GOODS

-In clergy houses it is usual for the Diocese to provide a space for a slot-in cooker.
+In clergy houses it is usual for the Diocese to provide space for a freestanding cooker and white goods (fridge/freezer, dishwasher, washing machine and tumble dryer).
 Separate ovens and hobs are not encouraged.

-The provision of a cooker/hob/oven is the responsibility of the occupier, as is the servicing, repair and maintenance of same.
+The provision of a cooker and white goods is the responsibility of the occupier, as is their servicing, repair and maintenance.
 Where there are built-in appliances the Diocese will accept some repairing liability.
-However the policy is to create a 'cooker space' as soon as the Diocese considers that further repair costs to the built-in units is uneconomic.
-At that time the occupier will have to provide their own cooker.
+However, the policy is to adapt kitchens and remove built in appliances to create a space for occupiers to provide their own appliance unless, at the discretion of the Property Department, repair or replacement of a built in appliance in considered more economic.
+When space is created for a free standing fitting then the occupier will have to provide their own appliance.

-If an appointee does not have a cooker, or does not have a cooker suitable for the fuel supply available at the property then the Diocese will make available a proportionate grant to assist in the purchase of a cooker.
+If an appointee does not have a cooker, or does not have a cooker suitable for the fuel supply available at the property, then the Diocese will make available a partial grant to assist in the purchase of a cooker.
 The cooker will then belong to the occupier.
 This grant can only be offered once to any occupier and details are available from the Property Department.